neolp/itmp/README.md

 "Procedure" is the URI of the procedure to be called. if uri denote event topic, CALL make polling for event and can be used for get an event without subscribing,in such a way RESULT bring Event if so and ERROR will return if no message.

 "Arguments" is a list of positional call arguments (each of arbitrary type) or dictionary of keyword call arguments.
-The Arguments may be empty or omitted.The Arguments can npt be null because it mark following arguments message present.
+The Arguments may be empty or omitted.The Arguments cannot be null because it marks following arguments message present.

 _Example_